 In May, 2020, the Colorado Division of Motor Vehicles began rolling out a design update to improve the readability of driver licenses, identification cards, and other credentials.
 The Colorado Digital ID reflects the DMV's new design.

 A person’s physical ID will have the previous design until they renew it, which could be up to five years.
 For this reason, their physical ID may not match their Digital ID.
 This does not mean the Digital ID is fraudulent.

 Training for Employees on the Colorado Digital ID

 It's important for cashiers, bartenders, food servers, pharmacy staff, and other employees who regularly accept identification to be familiar with the Digital ID.

 Click here to download the one-page training document and learn how to easily verify that a person’s Digital ID is genuine.
 The video at the top of this page also provides guidance.

-To request a learning module that can be integrated into your employee training process for checking ID, send an email to myColorado@state.co.us.
+Click here to download the learning module (PowerPoint file) that can be integrated into your employee training process for checking ID.
+If you have questions or would like additional training content, send an email to myColorado@state.co.us.
 We’ll be happy to work with your training team to help your employees quickly and easily check the Digital ID.

 Updated State Rules for Identification